verlok/verlok.github.io/_posts/2017-04-10-responsive-images-a-html-51-standard.md

+# Responsive images - an HTML 5.1 standard

 It's official.
 Responsive images are a [W3C recommendation](https://www.w3.org/TR/html51/) since November 2016, featuring the brand new `picture` tag and new attributes for the `img` tag: `srcset` and `sizes`.

 ## Why responsive images?